nthaberl/dev260_fall_2025/final_project/documentation/README.md

 _Identify areas for potential improvement - perhaps adding more features, optimizing performance, improving error handling, adding data persistence, refactoring for better maintainability, or enhancing the user experience._

 **Your Answer:**

+This application has a lot of potential!
+Additional recipes as well as more complex recipes could be added.
+Unfortunately I had to write most of the JSON file and in its current state it's pretty simple.
+Every entry would have to be edited and updated to support additional features.

 ## Real-World Applications